Kerung/Kyirong (Nepal/Tibet) Border Opens Since Sep’17

 GOOD NEWS for those planning to visit Tibet via Nepal-Kerung Border!

-Recently, China government has opened Nepal-Tibet (China) border, Kerung also spelled as Gyirong to the third country travelers planning to visit by land from early September, 2017.
+Recently, China government has opened Nepal-Tibet (China) border, Kerung also spelled as Kyirong to the third country travelers planning to visit by land from early September 2017.
 Also, this Rasuwagadi-Kerung border crossing is elevated to international status.

-Now, tourists can plan their Tibet trip entering by land and exit by flights or train to mainland China or V/V. It is suggested to keep few extra days in Kathmandu before the Tibet tour to process for your Tibet Group Visa and now required minimum of 2-3 working days to process for the Group Visa to enter Tibet.
+Now, tourists can plan their Tibet trips entering by land and exit by flights or trains to mainland China or V/V. It is suggested to keep few extra days in Kathmandu before the Tibet tour to process for your Tibet Group Visa and now required a minimum of 2-3 working days to process for the Group Visa to enter Tibet.
 The Chinese Embassy in Kathmandu closes every Saturdays and Sundays.
-Please check with your travel consultant before buying international flight ticket To and From Kathmandu.
+Please check with your travel consultant before buying an international flight ticket To and From Kathmandu.

 We will keep you posted for any updates.
 Stay tuned!